 4. Decision-Making Process

-B2B: B2B has a lengthier decision-making process since it involves a greater number of stakeholders compared to B2C.
+B2B: B2B has a lengthier decision-making process since it involves more stakeholders than B2C.
 B2B also requires investing time in cultivating a relationship and pursuing a partnership with the potential buyer.
-This may mean offering multiple resources or making multiple phone calls to more than one person within a company or formally presenting a proposal.
+This may mean offering multiple resources or making numerous phone calls to more than one person within a company, or formally presenting a proposal.
 It is unlikely for a company to choose a B2B partner on a whim.
-To land on your prospects regardless of who they may be, take the time to learn who the key decision-makers and do everything in your power to make it easy for them to say “Yes” to your pitch.
+To land on your prospects regardless of who they may be, take the time to learn who the key decision-makers are and do everything in your power to make it easy for them to say "Yes" to your pitch.

-B2C: B2C takes a relatively shorter time in the decision-making process since you will often speak to one person, two at most.
-B2C will largely sell to customers who make their purchasing conditions in the moment.
+B2C: B2C takes a relatively shorter decision-making process since you will often speak to one person, two at most.
+B2C will primarily sell to customers who make their purchasing conditions at the moment.
 This, in return, makes your in-the-moment marketing crucial.
 You will have to catch the attention of your target market and generate immediate need and desire for your product.
 Given this, a large pool of prospective purchasers is a more intelligent and practical aim since there will always be a certain percentage of leads that decline.

 Need help getting started?
 We invite you to speak with one of our inbound marketing experts today.
-We'll discuss your current initiatives, strategy and even the process you have outlined, to make sure it's a success.
+We'll discuss your current initiatives, strategy, and even the process you have outlined to ensure it's a success.